SamArgt/AudioSourceSep/README.md

 cd OUTPUT
 tensorboard --logdir tensorboard_logs/gradient_tape
 ```

-### mnist_train_tfk.py
-(deprecated)
-Script to train a Normalizing Flow model using the keras implementation of the bijectors

 ## pipeline module
 Set of functions to:
 - load wav files and spectrograms into tensorflow dataset